marcelomancini/The-Country-Info-App/README.md

 Chart.js and react-chartjs-2 for displaying population data in a chart

-External APIs
+--External APIs

 Date Nager API: Provides information about available countries and their borders.

 Countries Now API: Used to fetch population data and flag images.

-Installation and Setup
+--Installation and Setup

-Backend
+--Backend

 Clone the repository.